micmejia/bible-dump/NKJV/John/John 18.md

 Peter then denied again; and immediately a rooster crowed. ## In Pilate's Court

 ###### 28
 Then they led Jesus from Caiaphas to the Praetorium, and it was early morning.
-But they themselves did not go into the [^f]Praetorium, lest they should be defiled, but that they might eat the Passover.
+But they themselves did not go into the Praetorium, lest they should be defiled, but that they might eat the Passover.

 ###### 29
 Pilate then went out to them and said, "What accusation do you bring against this Man?"

 ###### 30
-They answered and said to him, "If He were not [^g]an evildoer, we would not have delivered Him up to you."
+They answered and said to him, "If He were not an evildoer, we would not have delivered Him up to you."

 ###### 31
 Then Pilate said to them, "You take Him and judge Him according to your law."
 Therefore the Jews said to him, "It is not lawful for us to put anyone to death,"